example42/puppet-playground/README.md

 Start from an empty modules dir to have a clean setup good for every use.

-## SUPPORT AND BUGS
+## Support and Bugs

 Please submit bug filings, pull requests and suggestions via GitHub.

 This Puppet Playground might become more and more useful if:

-  - More Working vagrant Boxes are provided for different OS
+  - More Working vagrant Boxes are provided for different OS.
+You can add them to [Vagrantfile](https://github.com/example42/puppet-playground/blob/master/Vagrantfile)

-  - More toasters are provided that use different modules sets with librarian-puppet
+  - New toasters are provided that use different modules sets with librarian-puppet.
+Added them to [toasters] directory (https://github.com/example42/puppet-playground/blob/master/toasters/)

+  - New ideas and integrations are delivered (ie: Travis, Jenkins for automatic checks of deployed toasters)

-Any contribution to these is very welcomed.
+Any contribution is very welcomed: the Playground is funnier if there are more kids around ;-)